vercel/micro/README.md

 ##### createError(code, msg, orig)

-- Use `require('micro').createError`.
+- Use `require('micri').createError`.
 - Creates an error object with a `statusCode`.
 - Useful for easily throwing errors with HTTP status codes, which are interpreted by the [built-in error handling](#error-handling).
 - `orig` sets `error.originalError` which identifies the original error (if any).

 ## Error Handling

-Micro allows you to write robust microservices.
+Micri allows you to write robust microservices.
 This is accomplished primarily by bringing sanity back to error handling and avoiding callback soup.

 If an error is thrown and not caught by you, the response will automatically be `500`. **Important:** Error stacks will be printed as `console.error` and during development mode (if the env variable `NODE_ENV` is `'development'`), they will also be included in the responses.